MHJahanbakhsh/notes/REACT.md

 ---
 ### useReducer
 one usecase of useReducer is : when updating one state is based on the on other state.in this case you might face a situation that u get the wrong snapshot of the state you want to use.

+### Context :
+we can still use oldway context in a functional comp(returning a function from consumer tag).it's not like we have to use `useContext`